-Goal: To develop thinkers who are able to unify factual, creative, rational, and value-sensitive modes of thought.
-Critical thinking will be taught and used throughout the general education curriculum in order to develop student's awareness of their own thinking and problem-solving procedures.
-To integrate new skills into their customary ways of thinking, students must be actively engaged in practicing thinking skills and applying them to openended problems.
+Objective: To develop thinkers who are able to unify factual, creative, rational, and value-sensitive modes of thought.
+Critical thinking will be taught and used throughout the general education curriculum in order to develop students' awareness of their own thinking and problem-solving procedures.
+To integrate new skills into their customary ways of thinking, students must be actively engaged in practicing thinking skills and applying them to open-ended problems.

-- Gather factual information and apply it to a given problem in a manner that is relevant, clear, comprehensive, and conscious of possible bias in the information selected. - Imagine and seek out a variety of possible goals, assumptions, interpretations, or perspectives, which can give alternative meanings or solutions to given situations or problems. - Analyze the logical connections among the facts, goals, and implicit assumptions relevant to a problem or claim; generate and evaluate implications that follow from them. - Recognize and articulate the value assumptions, which underlie and affect decisions, interpretations, analyses, and evaluations made by ourselves and others.
+- Recognize and articulate the value assumptions which underlie and affect decisions, interpretations, analyses, and evaluations made by ourselves and others. - Analyze the logical connections among the facts, goals, and implicit assumptions relevant to a problem or claim; generate and evaluate implications that follow from them. - Gather factual information and apply it to a given problem in a manner that is relevant, clear, comprehensive, and conscious of possible bias in the information selected. - Imagine and seek out a variety of possible goals, assumptions, interpretations, or perspectives which can give alternative meanings or solutions to given situations or problems.

-RCTC courses approved for another MnTC Goal also meet Goal 2 Critical Thinking.
+RCTC courses that meet guidelines for Goal 2: Critical Thinking